Hoyt Arboretum: Features

 The arboretum has 12 mi of trails (two miles (3 km) of which are wheelchair accessible), marked with over 250 trail signs and interpretive panels.
 The Wildwood Trail which leads north to Forest Park and the Marquam Trail which leads south to Marquam Nature Park meet in the arboretum; both trails are segments of the Portland area's 40-Mile Loop trail network.

-The visitor's center is located at the center of the park and contains a small nature center and research library where visitors can find information about the park and its trees; the visitor's center is also the starting point for periodic volunteer-guided tours.
+The visitor center is located at the center of the park and contains a small nature center and research library where visitors can find information about the park and its trees; the visitor center is also the starting point for periodic volunteer-guided tours.
 The research library has over 800 books ranging from technical floras to beginner gardening books, and is accessible to the public.

 The Stevens Pavilion is a covered A-frame picnic shelter with wooden beams and stone floors, nestled in a grove of Douglas-fir trees.